Sandeep-cmd1/Career-Crafter-AI-S./README.md

 APP DESCRIPTION: 🚀 Career Crafter AI

-Career Crafter AI is a Streamlit-based application that uses powerful LLMs (Gemini, OpenAI) and web tools (Tavily, ChromaDB) to help job seekers identify skill gaps, generate personalized upskilling plans, and craft a tailored CV & LinkedIn post—all powered by AI.
+Career Crafter AI is a Streamlit-based application that uses powerful LLMs (Gemini, OpenAI) and web tools (Tavily, ChromaDB) to help job seekers identify skill gaps, generate personalized upskilling plans, generate study materials (notes, quiz, assigments, project ideas and interview FAQs) and craft a tailored CV & LinkedIn post—all powered by AI.

-🧠 What This App Does
+WHAT THIS APP DOES:

-    📄 Analyze your current CV
+    - Analyze your current CV and extract your skills

-    🎯 Extract key skills from your target job description
+    - Extract key skills from your target job description [time taken:15-20 sec]

-    📈 Identify missing skills (skill gap analysis)
+    - Identify and generate missing skills (skill gap analysis) [time taken:10-15 sec]

-    📅 Build a personalized training plan
+    - Build a personalized training plan [time taken:15-20 sec]

-    📘 Generate lecture notes appended with latest info from the web
+    - Generate lecture notes appended with latest info from the web (adds citations & references) [time taken:20-25 sec]

-    ❓ Create quizzes, assignments, project ideas and interview FAQs
+    - Create quizzes (answers), assignments (solutions), project ideas and interview FAQs (answers) [time taken:10-15 sec]

-    📝 Generate a concise, ATS-friendly CV template on upskilled items
+    - Generate a concise, ATS-friendly CV template on upskilled items [time taken:10-15 sec for both CV & linkedin post]

-    🔗 Create a professional LinkedIn post to showcase your learning journey
+    - Create a professional LinkedIn post to showcase your learning journey

-⚙️ How It Works
+HOW APP WORKS:

-    Input: Upload your CV and enter your target job title or description.
+    Input1: Enter your target job title or description

+    Input2: Upload your CV

-    Skill Extraction: In background, the app extracts and embeds skills from both CV and job description.
+    Skill Extraction: In background, the app extracts and embeds skills from both CV and job description

-    Skill Gap Analysis: The app performs semantic similarity engine (ChromaDB + embeddings) and displays unmatched skills.
+    Skill Gap Analysis: In background, the app performs semantic similarity engine (langchain ChromaDB + embeddings)

+    Ouput1: Creates and displays skills you should learn to be a perfect fit for target job description

-    Training Plan: The app creates and displays a tailored upskilling roadmap with subtopics and timelines.
+    Output2: Creates and displays a tailored upskilling roadmap with subtopics and timelines

+    Input3: Enter a topic from training plan

+    Output3: Creates and displays latest lecture notes with inputs from LLM and web search (adds citations & references)

-    Topic Study: Choose a topic from training plan and app displays latest lecture notes.
-Further you can ask the app for quizzes, assignments, and FAQs on lecture notes, it delivers.
+    Input4: Ask the app for quiz, assignments and interview FAQs on lecture notes

+    Output4: Creates and displays quiz (answers) or assignments (solutions)/ project ideas or interview FAQs (answers)

-    Final Output: Once upskilled, checkmark completed option and the app generates a new CV template and a professional LinkedIn post to showcase upskilled results.
+    Final Output5: Once upskilled, checkmark completed option and the app generates a new CV template and a professional LinkedIn post to showcase upskilled results.

-📥 Sample Input
+SAMPLE INPUT:

     Target Job: Machine Learning Engineer with Cloud Experience

     CV Upload: A PDF resume listing Python, SQL, and basic ML skills

-📤 Sample Output
+SAMPLE OUTPUT:

     Additional Skills to Learn: